-The Science Technology and Public Policy Program and the Environment and Natural Resources Program at Harvard's Kennedy School of Government are accepting applications for the Vicki Norberg-Bohm Fellowship for 2013-14.
+The Sustainability Science Program; Science, Technology, and Public Policy Program; and the Environment and Natural Resources Program at Harvard's Kennedy School of Government are accepting applications for the Vicki Norberg-Bohm Fellowship.

-Purpose: The purpose of the fellowship is to support Kennedy School of Government PhD candidates conducting early exploratory research on energy or environmental issues.
+Purpose: The purpose of the fellowship is to support Harvard Kennedy School of Government PhD candidates conducting early exploratory research on energy, environmental, or science and technology issues.
 The fellowship is designed to enable doctoral students to expose themselves to a wide range of researchers and research approaches early on in their training before they make their ultimate choice of a dissertation topic.

-Eligibility: Applications will be accepted from students enrolled in one of the Kennedy School of Government's doctoral programs, i.e. Public Policy, Political Economy and Government, Social Policy, Health Policy.
+Eligibility: Applications will be accepted from students enrolled in one of the Harvard Kennedy School's doctoral programs, i.e., Public Policy, Political Economy and Government, Social Policy, or Health Policy.
 Preference will be given to students in their first two years of the program, or prior to passing their qualifying exams.

-Expectations: The fellow will be expected to produce a working paper reporting on the research experience and present it at a KSG seminar.
-If a fellow is not already involved with a KSG research program or group, we will assist in making a connection for them.
+Expectations: The fellow will be expected to produce a working paper or report on the research experience and may be asked to present it at an HKS seminar.
+If a fellow is not already involved with an HKS research program or group, we will assist in making a connection for them.

 Application process: Students should submit, by email, an application that contains:

-Selection process: Selection will be made by a committee of Kennedy School faculty and staff that include Profs.
-William Clark, Henry Lee, and Venkatesh Narayanamurti.
+Selection process: Selection will be made by a committee of Kennedy School faculty and staff.
 The applicants will be assessed on the quality of their proposed research and the intellectual rigor and relevance to the student's previous work.